wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/expedited-baseline-joomla.md

 >     cd ${BUILD_HOME}
 >     ./ExpeditedAgileDeploymentToolkit.sh

-and answer any questions and have a bit of patience whilst the build runs.
+and answer any questions (selecting template 2 this time when prompted) and have a bit of patience whilst the build runs.

-If you follow these steps, then, you will have a copy of your customised Joomla application running in the cloud.
+If you follow these steps, then, you will have a copy of your community builder customised Joomla application running in the cloud.
 **Leave the servers you have deployed running for use in the next tutorial in the series.**